FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 2. ls

 Similar to the Linux ls command, you can view the resources in the current path.
-If it is a directory, all resources in the directory are displayed.；In the case of a contract, display the contract's meta information。
+If it is a directory, all resources in the directory are displayed；In the case of a contract, display the contract's meta information。

 When the ls parameter is 0, the current folder is displayed.
-When the ls parameter is 1, absolute and relative paths are supported.。
+When the ls parameter is 1, absolute and relative paths are supported。

 ```shell
 [group0]: /> ls